pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 current version of the library, _and_ back deployed to previous versions of iOS, going all the way back to iOS 13.

-That's right.
+That's right!

 Even though `@Observable` is restricted to iOS 17+, we have been able to backport those tools specifically for the Composable Architecture.
 So no matter what version of iOS your app is currently targeting, you will be able to take advantage of observation and all of the new tools we have added to the library.

-This week we are kicking off a [new series of episodes][observable-arch-eps] to integrate these tools into the library from scratch.
-But, join us for a quick overview of what these tools look like, and be sure to give the [beta][tca-obs-beta-discussion] a spin and let us know if you run into any issues!
+This week we are kicking off a [new series of episodes][observable-arch-eps] to integrate these tools into the library from scratch, but join us for a quick overview of what these tools look like, and be sure to give the [beta][tca-obs-beta-discussion] a spin and let us know if you run into any issues!

 [observable-arch-eps]: todo
 [tca-gh]: http://github.com/pointfreeco/swift-composable-architecture